SparkDevNetwork/Rock/Rock.Tests/Readme.txt

     var ps = new PersonService( new Data.RockContext() );
     var person = ps.Get( 1 );

-Just remember you are responsible for the contents of the db.
-Adding, deleting, cleaning up, etc. is up to you.
+You are responsible for the contents of the db.
+Your tests can ONLY assume a stock seeded database has been loaded with the Sample Data.
+Adding new data, deleting, cleaning up, etc. is up to you.